-We anticipate that we will be able to satisfy our ongoing cash requirements, which generally consist of working capital and other operating activity needs, capital expenditures, interest payments on our debt and dividends, if any, primarily from positive cash flow from operations supplemented by borrowings under our line of credit.
+We anticipate that we will be able to satisfy our ongoing cash requirements, which generally consist of working capital and other operating activity needs, capital expenditures, interest payments on our debt and dividends, if any, primarily from positive cash flow from operations supplemented by borrowings under our Revolving Credit Agreement.
 Our need for working capital is typically seasonal with the greatest requirements generally in the fall and spring of each year.
 Our capital needs will depend on many factors including our growth rate, the need to finance inventory levels and the success of our various products.
 We anticipate that at the maturity of the Revolving Credit Agreement or as otherwise deemed appropriate, we will be able to refinance the facility and/or obtain other financing on terms available in the market at that time.
 The terms of any future financing arrangements may not be as favorable as the terms of the current agreement or current market terms.

 We have paid dividends in each quarter since we became a public company in July 1960.
 However, we may discontinue or modify dividend payments at any time if we determine that other uses of our capital, including payment of outstanding debt, repurchases of outstanding shares, funding of acquisitions and/or funding of capital expenditures, may be in our best interest; if our expectations of future cash flows and future cash needs outweigh the ability to pay a dividend; or if the terms of our credit facility, other debt instruments or applicable law limit our ability to pay dividends.
 We may borrow to fund dividends in the short-term based on our expectation of operating cash flows in future periods subject to the terms and conditions of our credit facility or other debt instruments and applicable law.
 All cash flow from operations will not necessarily be paid out as dividends in all periods.
-For details about limitations on our ability to pay dividends, see the discussion of our credit facility above.
+For details about limitations on our ability to pay dividends, see the discussion of our Revolving Credit Agreement above.

-Our contractual obligations as of April 30, 2016 have not changed materially from the contractual obligations outstanding at January 30, 2016, as disclosed in our Annual Report on Form 10-K for Fiscal 2015 filed with the SEC, other than the amendment and restatement of our Prior Credit Agreement and changes in amounts outstanding under our revolving credit agreement.
+Our contractual obligations as of July 30, 2016 have not changed materially from the contractual obligations outstanding at January 30, 2016, as disclosed in our Annual Report on Form 10-K for Fiscal 2015 filed with the SEC, other than the amendment and restatement of our Prior Credit Agreement, as discussed above and in note 6 to the unaudited condensed consolidated financial statements contained in this report, and changes in amounts outstanding under our Revolving Credit Agreement as discussed above.

-Our anticipated capital expenditures for Fiscal 2016, including the \$10.6 million incurred in the First Quarter of Fiscal 2016, are expected to be approximately \$55 million compared to \$73.1 million in Fiscal 2015.
+Our anticipated capital expenditures for Fiscal 2016, including the \$24.6 million incurred in the First Half of Fiscal 2016, are expected to be approximately \$55 million compared to \$73.1 million in Fiscal 2015.
 These expenditures are expected to consist primarily of costs associated with information technology initiatives, including e-commerce capabilities, opening and relocating retail stores and remodeling retail stores and restaurants.